FruitbatM/trail-run-adventures/TESTING.md

 A delete link will be displayed when the user logins with the admin permission.
 Once the delete link is clicked a notification modal will appear asking the admin user does she/he wants to delete a blog post.
 Once the delete button is clicked the blog post will be deleted from the site.

 **Actual Result:**
 A delete link gets displayed when the user logins with the admin permission.
 When the delete link is clicked a notification modal appears asking the admin user does she/he wants to delete a blog post.
-Wheb the delete button is clicked the blog post is deleted from the site.
+When the delete button is clicked the blog post is deleted from the site.

 **Pass/Fail:**
 Pass